Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 * Upload the downloaded .zip file and activate the plugin
 * Navigate to Tools -> Terms & conditions and follow the instructions
 * If you have Complianz GDPR/CCPA Cookie Consent installed.
 Please visit Complianz -> Terms & conditions.

+IMPORTANT!
+Complianz | Terms & conditions can help you meet compliance requirements, but you as the user must nonetheless ensure that you have all the necessary configurations in place.

 == Frequently Asked Questions ==
 = Knowledgebase =